rjcb99/bosun/docs/expressions.md

 ## Azure Monitor Query Functions

+These functions are considered *preview* as of August 2018.
+The names, signatures, and behavior of these functions might change as they are tested in real word usage.

+The Azure Monitor datasource queries Azure for metric and resource information.
+These requests are subject to the [Azure Resource Manager Request Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-request-limits) so when using the `az` and `azmulti` functions you should be mindful of how many API calls your alerts are making given your configured check interval.
+Also using the historical testing feature to query multiple intervals of time could quickly eat through your request limit.

+Currently there is no special treatment or instrumentation of the rate limit by Bosun, other then errors are expected once the rate limit is hit.

 ### az(namespace string, metric string, tagKeysCSV string, rsg string, resName string, agType string, interval string, startDuration string, endDuration string) seriesSet
 {: .exprFunc}